Series of 60 drawings with accompanying texts based on a search for the “perfect Welsh hill”; pencil on paper, each 420 x 297mm.

 Setting out to locate the ultimate, archetypal Welsh mountain, the survey is an elusive quest to find somewhere in Wales a single hill that will wholly sum up the identity of the nation.
 Through its employment of an absurd premise, the project examines the (questionable) notion that national identity subsists in the landscape of a particular region, and seeks to explore the connection between “Welshness” and the hills and mountains of Wales.

-The work forms part of the Searching for the Welsh Landscape series of works developed for a solo exhibition at Aberystwyth Arts Centre, UK in 2016-17.
-The project was supported through an Arts Council of Wales production grant.
+The Mountains of Wales are the Mountains of Wales is part of Searching for the Welsh Landscape, a project developed for a solo exhibition at Aberystwyth Arts Centre, UK in 2016-17, supported through an Arts Council of Wales production grant.

 The work has also been shown at Dave Ball: Tactically Absurd at Winchester Gallery, UK in 2020.